The Russian

 stuck in the mud.

-Yakutia is the area of permafrost.
+Yakutia is an area of permafrost.
 The

 Lena Highway